across-protocol/sdk/src/transfers-history/README.md

 # Transfers history client

-This client is used for fetching the history of the assets tranfered between chains using Across V2 contracts.
+This client is used for fetching the history of the assets tranferred between chains using Across V2 contracts.

 ## Usage
 ```ts